asciiu/swikilinks/README.md

 # swikilinks

 Picklist and label generator from ship station csv.
+The main logic for the pick list gen is in the picklist_gen.py file.
+Refer to picklist_gen.py to see how the ship station csv is parsed.

 ### Prerequisites

-- python 2.7 or better (comes preinstalled on all macs)
+- python 2.7.x (comes preinstalled on all macs)
 - install python pip using "sudo easy_install pip"
 - install python py2app using "pip install py2app"
 - install python pyfpdf using "pip install fpdf==1.7"